Larne tragedy, Irish football glory

 The News Letter reports that St John the Baptist church in Ballyrashane, which pre-dates the Reformation, has been a "constant" throughout centuries of change.

-Reverend Amanda Adams told the paper that the then Roman Catholic parish had its first rector in 1417.
+Reverend Amanda Adams told the paper that the then Roman Catholic parish had its first priest in 1417.

 In an evening service to mark the centuries, the congregation heard how the Reformation brought change.